 Written and Directed by Glenn Hergenhahn-Zhao for 48 #46.

-Sylvia Center for the Arts has a long, hard, exciting road ahead of her.
-In the next six months Sylvia Center’s 16,000 square feet of space will include a completed Mainstage Theatre, a cafe or restaurant for the main entrance, and hopefully several commitments from resident performing arts companies.
-In-kind donations and smaller donations from local arts advocates and theater-goers has helped Sylvia get closer but the Hergenhahn-Zhao’s and the local arts community will be working hard this year and on into 2018 to bring this incredible dream to fruition.
+Sylvia Center for the Arts has an exciting road ahead of her.
+In-kind donations and smaller donations from local arts advocates and theater-goers has helped Sylvia get closer but the Hergenhahn-Zhao’s and the local arts community will be working hard this year and on into 2019 to continue to bring this incredible dream to fruition.